benglass/champlain-web2/content/pages/projects.rst

 Project 2: Site Layout
 ----------------------

-Students will design a basic website layout in the form of a wireframe (content design, color, typography and imagery are not required) and produce it using HTML/CSS.
+Students will design a basic website layout and produce it using HTML/CSS.
 This project is designed to familiarize students with CSS layout properties such as floating/clearing and positioning.

 Elements
 --------